Newly revealed interactions added to redistricting lobbying complaint

 The complaint, initially filed with the Colorado Secretary of State in August, accused Republican political consultant Alan Philp of failing to file lobbying disclosure reports according to the state's rules, and accused former Republican Speaker of the House and now-lobbyist Frank McNulty and former Republican state lawmaker and now-lobbyist Greg Brophy of failing to register as redistricting lobbyists and report their interactions with redistricting commissioners.
 All three work for Colorado Neighborhood Coalition, a 501c4 nonprofit organization that doesn't disclose its donors.

-The Secretary of State's office has since said the matter will receive a full investigation.
+The Secretary of State's office has said the matter will receive a full investigation.

-The complainant, former Democratic state lawmaker Stanley Matsunaka, on Monday added to the several occasions that he argues needed to be reflected in public disclosure reports filed by Philp, including text exchanges between a Republican redistricting commissioner and Philp, during the commission's hearings.
+The complainant, former Democratic state lawmaker Stanley Matsunaka, on Monday added to the several occasions that he argues needed to be reflected in public disclosure reports filed by Philp, including text exchanges with a Republican redistricting commissioner during hearings.
 In July and August, records obtained using Colorado's public records law show Philp suggested mapping ideas to Commissioner Jason Kelly during the commission's meetings.
-Kelly and Philp also met earlier this month and in August, over Zoom calls, the same records show.
+Kelly and Philp also Talked earlier this month and in August, records show.

 During a July 20 commission hearing, Philp texted Kelly: “Someone might want to politely ask him if he opposes current map that splits Jeffco 3 ways.”